Viceroyalty of Peru: The Bourbon Reforms (1713–1806)

-End of the Viceroyalty (1806–24)
+End of the Viceroyalty (1806–1824)

 Viceroy José Fernando de Abascal y Sousa promoted educational reforms, reorganized the army, and stamped out local rebellions.
 During his administration, the Inquisition of Lima was temporarily abolished as a result of the reforms taken by the Cortes in Spain.

 When the wars of independence broke out in 1810, Peru was the center of Royalist reaction.
 Abascal reincorporated the provinces of Córdoba, Potosí, La Paz, Charcas, Rancagua and Quito into the Viceroyalty of Peru.
-The Royal Army of Perú during 14 years defeated the patriots armies of Argentinians and Chileans, turning Peru into the last royal bastion in South America.
+The Royal Army of Peru during 14 years defeated the patriots armies of Argentinians and Chileans, turning Peru into the last royal bastion in South America.

-A large fire in Guayaquil destroyed approximately half of the city in 1812.
+In 1812, a large fire in Guayaquil destroyed approximately half of the city.

-Lord Cochrane, unsuccessfully attacked Guayaquil and El Callao, but on 4 February he captured Valdivia, called at the time The Key of the South Seas and the Gibraltar of the Pacific, due to its huge fortifications.
-However the viceroyalty managed to defend Chiloé Island until 1826.
+Lord Cochrane unsuccessfully attacked Guayaquil and Callao, but on 4 February he captured Valdivia, called at the time The Key of the South Seas and the Gibraltar of the Pacific, due to its huge fortifications.
+The viceroyalty managed to defend Chiloé Island until 1826.

-On September 8, 1820, the Expedición Libertadora of Peru, organized mainly by Argentinians and with some Peruvian and Chilean's government involvement, landed on the beach at Paracas Bay, near the city of Pisco.
-The land army was under the command of José de San Martín. after the navy under Thomas Cochrane defeated the navy of the Spanish empire on the Peruvian coasts and have control and surrender of Callao, After fruitless negotiations with the viceroy, the expedition occupied the Peruvian capital of Lima on July 21, 1821.
+On September 8, 1820, the Expedición Libertadora of Peru, organized mainly by the Chilean government with the objective of executing previous plans laid out by Argentine libertador José de San Martín, landed on the beach at Paracas Bay near the city of Pisco, with the land army under the command of José de San Martín and the navy under the command of Thomas Cochrane.
+After Cochrane's navy defeated the Spanish navy on the Peruvian coasts, the expedition secured the surrender of Callao.
+After fruitless negotiations with the viceroy, the expedition occupied the Peruvian capital of Lima on July 21, 1821.
 The independence of Peru was proclaimed on July 28, 1821.
 Viceroy José de la Serna e Hinojosa, still in command of a sizable military force, retired to Jauja, and later to Cusco.

 On July 26, 1822, San Martín and Simón Bolívar met in Guayaquil to define a strategy for the liberation of the rest of Peru.
 The meeting was secret, and exactly what occurred is not known.
 However, afterwards San Martín returned to Argentina while Bolívar prepared to launch an offensive against the remaining royalist forces in Peru and Upper Peru (modern-day Bolivia).
 In September 1823 Bolívar arrived in Lima with Antonio José de Sucre to plan the offensive.